Alvarochann/Cookie-Clicker-Copypcat/README.md

 <p> A simple incremental game inspired by Cookie Clicker. </p>

 <h1>✨ Features</h1>
-- Click at the cookie to get cookies!
+- Click at the cookie to get cookies! <br>
 - Buy machines to get cookies without clicking!